fchc7/cross-frame/examples/README.en.md

-# cross-frame Examples
+# iframe-connect Examples

-This directory contains multiple examples demonstrating how to use the cross-frame library for cross-window communication.
+This directory contains multiple examples demonstrating how to use the iframe-connect library for cross-window communication.

 ## Example List